TEALSK12/apcsa-public/curriculum/Unit3/Lesson-309.md

 Misconceptions
 --------------
 - Confusing the assignment operator (`=`) with the comparison operator (`==`) is one of the most common mistakes done by beginning programmers.
-Unfortunately, semantically a single equal sign is used to denote equality in mathematics and for most students they have been doing math much longer than computer science.
+A single equal sign is used to denote equality in mathematics and for most students they have been doing math much longer than computer science.

-  It is important for the teacher when reading code aloud to differentiate single equals as assignment and double equals as comparison.
+  It is important for the teacher when reading code aloud to differentiate single equals as an assignment and double equals as a comparison.
 The following would be read as:

   ``` Java
   x = 5;      // “x is assigned 5”